Photo Printing Service, Fine Art Printing Service, Canvas Printing Service, Trail Studio Hong Kong

 Professional Photo Printing/ Fine Art Printing - FAQ

-We are the experienced specialist who can turn your file into wonderful art pieces, but we can't always solve file problems for you.
-This FAQ can help you avoid common mis-conceptions & problems to get the most out of our quality productions.
+We are the experienced specialist who can turn your image file into wonderful art pieces, but it's best to avoid common file-related mis-conceptions & problems to get the most out of us.

-Of course, we always carefully check the files & info, so you may just need some basic understandings & be confident to our suggestions when problems are found.
+Of course, we always carefully check the files & info, so you may just need some basic understandings & be confident to our suggestions.

 1 What should I pay attention to, when choosing a file?